First Reading Acts 4:5-12

 “I am the good shepherd.
 The good shepherd lays down his life for the sheep.
 The hired hand is not the shepherd and does not own the sheep.
 So when he sees the wolf coming, he abandons the sheep and runs away.
 Then the wolf attacks the flock and scatters it.
 The man runs away because he is a hired hand and cares nothing for the sheep.
 “I am the good shepherd; I know my sheep and my sheep know me— just as the Father knows me and I know the Father—and I lay down my life for the sheep.

 What’s the difference between the hired hand and the shepherd?
 Love for the Sheep.
 The hireling says – hey – minimum wage doesn’t pay for me fighting any wolves!
 I’m out-a-here.
-The Good shepherd – read here “the ideal shepherd” or the “model shepherd” or the “faithful shepherd” – the “good” shepherd is different – for him, the sheep are loved and worthwhile, he is willing to put his life on the line for them – willing to invest his own self – blood, sweat and tears for them.
+The Good shepherd – might we say “the ideal shepherd” or the “faithful shepherd” – this “good” shepherd is different – for him, the sheep are loved and worthwhile, he is willing to put his life on the line for them – willing to invest his own self – blood, sweat and tears for them.
 He protects them, nurtures them and gathers them in.
 He leads them and prepares the way for them.
 That’s how we know he loves the sheep and that’s how the sheep know they are loved.
 Nobody went and stuck a microphone in the shepherd’s face and said “So tell us mister – How do you feel about sheep?”
 It can be seen and discerned by watching and seeing what happens.

-It began: (1 John 3:16 NIV) “This is how we know what love is: Jesus Christ laid down his life for us.”
-But it continues – “And we ought to lay down our lives for our brothers and sisters.”
-It seems the measure of love is the same for us.
+John is insistent “And we ought to lay down our lives for our brothers and sisters.”
 Now normally, when we talk about of someone laying down their life, we think of a hero – and the words are said in awe of a soldier or a rescuer who dies attempting to save others.
 Self sacrifice is certainly a true test of faithfulness and love.
 But not only martyrs and heroes love.
 For us everyday Christians, self sacrifice should be ordinary – not just extraordinary.
 John didn’t have in mind just singularly grand acts for heroic Christians, but an everyday commandment for everyday Christians.
 John says that self sacrifice should show up in everyday matters – 1 John 3:17-18 NIV If anyone has material possessions and sees a brother or sister in need but has no pity on them, how can the love of God be in that person?
 Dear children, let us not love with words or speech but with actions and in truth.

 True, some self sacrifice might mean physical death – if we stand against violence, hatred and injustice, there is a real danger that our love might lead us into harms way.
 In every age, faithful Christians have acted from Christ-like love and gone where they did not have to go, suffering what they could have avoided.
 But usually the stakes are lower.